 The court will also examine factors such as how the partners were viewed by outsiders, and how they referred to themselves on official documents such as income tax returns, legal forms and documents, and wills.

 Do you have questions about whether you have been cohabiting with someone to the extent required in law?
 Or do you have questions about whether you are legally separated from your partner?
-Contact us for a free consultation.
+Contact us for a consultation.